Victor Terence King: Professional life

 King's area of research in the Anthropology and sociology of Southeast Asia focuses on Indonesia and Malaysia.
 He studies kinship and social organisation; culture and ethnic identities; environmental issues, climate change and forest clearance in Borneo; tourism and development; UNESCO World Heritage Sites; ethnographic museum and photographic collections; and the problems of defining Southeast Asia as a region.
 With Dr Monica Janowski, now Curator, he was instrumental in re-opening the Southeast Asian Museum at the University of Hull in 2024.

-He contributed to three national Research Assessment Exercises for the Higher Education Funding Council for England: Asian Studies Panel Member (1992); Deputy Chair, Asian Studies (1995-1996); Chair, Asian Studies Sub-Panel, and Member, Area Studies Panel (2005-2008).
+He contributed to three national Research Assessment Exercises for the Higher Education Funding Council for England: Asian Studies Panel Member (1992); deputy chair, Asian Studies (1995–1996); chair, Asian Studies Sub-Panel, and Member, Area Studies Panel (2005–2008).
 King has been Editor-in-Chief of Suvannabhumi: Multidisciplinary Journal of Southeast Asian Studies since 2019 and is a member of the advisory board of the Journal of Humanities and Social Science Research (JHSSR).
 King serves on the following editorial boards: South East Asia Research; TRaNS: Trans-Regional and National Studies of Southeast Asia; as an Editorial Advisor on East Asia: An International Quarterly; and as a member of the International Editorial Board of the International Journal of Asia Pacific Studies.
-He serves as an Editorial Board menber of the Asia in Transition book series and as Editor of The Modern Anthropology of Southeast Asia book series.
+He serves as an editorial board member of the Asia in Transition book series and as Editor of The Modern Anthropology of Southeast Asia book series.
 He is Senior Editorial Advisor, Regional Center for Social Science and Sustainable Development, Chiang Mai University Press.
 He is a Fellow of the Royal Society of Arts.
 The Universiti Brunei Darussalam has established an annual The Professor Victor T. King Prize in Borneo Studies, for the best final year undergraduate dissertation.

-King has acted as Honorary Secretary (1976-1983), Treasurer (1988-1992) and Chair (2007-2010) of the Association of South-East Asian Studies in the United Kingdom (ASEASUK). and was a member (1979-1983, 2007-2010) of the United Kingdom Coordinating Council of Area Studies Associations (UKCASA).
-He served (1993-1998) on the Economic and Social Research Council and was involved in the development of Southeast Asian Studies in the British Academy acting as Honorary Secretary (1982-1986) of the British Academy and British Council funded British Institute in South-East Asia (BISEA) (which is distinct from the British Chambers of Commerce funded BiSEA) and later as Secretary (1986-1998) and Chair (1998-2002).
+King has acted as Honorary Secretary (1976–1983), Treasurer (1988–1992) and Chair (2007–2010) of the Association of South-East Asian Studies in the United Kingdom (ASEASUK). and was a member (1979–1983, 2007–2010) of the United Kingdom Coordinating Council of Area Studies Associations (UKCASA).
+He served (1993–1998) on the Economic and Social Research Council and was involved in the development of Southeast Asian Studies in the British Academy acting as Honorary Secretary (1982–1986) of the British Academy and British Council funded British Institute in South-East Asia (BISEA) (which is distinct from the British Chambers of Commerce funded BiSEA) and later as Secretary (1986–1998) and Chair (1998–2002).
 The following book was published in his honour as a leading scholar in the field of Southeast Asian Studies, by Ooi, KG (2020) Borneo and Sulawesi: Indigenous Peoples, Empires and Area Studies Routledge, London and New York ISBN 9781138365667.